CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-03-31-perf-gpgpu-sim.md

 Performance tuning is feedback based.
 You measure, analyze, tune, and repeat.
 In later posts we'll discuss different performance tuning opportunities for code bases like GPGPU-Sim, and show off to use some more exciting tools.
 Until then, we'll settle for our ~14% increase in perf.
 Not bad for removing 4 lines of code.

+As always, feel free to contact me with questions.

 Cheers,

 --Nick

+## Discussion Points

+- Different applications may stress different parts of the simulator code.
+This would be an interesting thing to study in greater detail.

+- The impact on these performance changes will likely change from system to system.
+Understanding why is can be an interesting but challenging exercise.

+- Performance regressions are your friend!
+Tracking how code updates impact runtimes can help your code base from running at the speed of a turtle.

 ## Links